 Indoor public skating season runs from October to March.
-Sessions during the 2017-2018 season are held at the Elksentre or Rolling Mix Concrete Arenas every Friday, Saturday, Sunday, and on select School Break days and holidays.
+Sessions are held at the Elksentre or Rolling Mix Concrete Arenas every Friday, Saturday, Sunday, and on select School Break days and holidays.

 The Prince George Outdoor Ice Oval

 The 400-metre long natural ice Prince George Outdoor Oval is open to recreational and speed skaters and is located at 4249 18th Avenue (behind the CN Centre between University Way hill).
 The Outdoor Ice Oval Society of Prince George maintains the Oval with support from the City.
 The Society posts hours of operation, fees and skating schedules, current conditions, and rules on its website.

 The City's Community Associations also sponsor a number of outdoor ice rinks that are maintained by volunteers.
 Please remember the following while enjoying community rinks:

 - Rinks are unsupervised.
 Residents should use at their own risk.

 - Protective equipment including helmets, knee pads, and elbow pads are highly recommended.

 - Physical abuse or horseplay is not permitted.